lapisprincess/sussy_courses/log.md

 # 5/30/24
-- wrote keyword parser
+- Wrote keyword parser
-- wrote test for keyword parser
+- Wrote test for keyword parser
-- initialized github
+- Initialized github
+- Messed with lopdf, got it to print text!